 Student: I have heard a lot about an independent job search.
 Am I really on my own, especially when I'm away from Dartmouth?

-Career Services: An independent job search doesn't mean that you are on your own.
+Center for Professional Development: An independent job search doesn't mean that you are on your own.
 Quite the contrary.
 It means that you are proactive in researching employment opportunities and initiating contact with employers.
-If you are off campus you can still access a variety of Career Services resources.
+If you are off campus you can still access a variety of Center for Professional Development resources.
 Stop by our office BEFORE you leave campus to learn more about what's available and how you can use these resources.
 If you are near another college/university, you might inquire about using the resources in their career office.
-If requested, Career Services can provide a letter of reciprocity, indicating our willingness to offer the same hospitality to a student from the host school.
+If requested, Center for Professional Development can provide a letter of reciprocity, indicating our willingness to offer the same hospitality to a student from the host school.

 Student: I have been applying for several media-related internships this summer and many of the postings say: Arrangements to obtain credit must be made with your Advisor or Internship Coordinator prior to beginning your internship (source: Fox 25 WFXT listing).
 What should I do?

-Career Services: It is common practice in the communications industry - due to federal mandates - to require credit for unpaid internships.
-Dartmouth addresses this issue by providing a statement, signed by the Dean of Faculty, which speaks to the subject and often satisfies the need of internship providers (obtainable from Maria Waite in Career Services).
+Center for Professional Development: It is common practice in the communications industry - due to federal mandates - to require credit for unpaid internships.
+Dartmouth addresses this issue by providing a statement, signed by the Dean of Faculty, which speaks to the subject and often satisfies the need of internship providers (obtainable from Maria Waite in Center for Professional Development).
 On occasion, students have satisfied this need by enrolling in credit-bearing independent study courses offered through community colleges.

 Student: I'm considering law school, but I don't know whether I should apply right away or work for a few years first?

 If you apply as a senior and are not accepted, you can always reapply without prejudice.
 Plan to take at least two years to gain experience in a job you enjoy.
 In general, unless you are very certain about a career in law and have a strong record going into senior year, our advice is to wait.
 Don't rush.
 A challenging job can be a good foundation for your postgraduate education.
-Feel free to discuss your questions or concerns with a Pre-Law Advisor in Career Services.
+Feel free to discuss your questions or concerns with a Pre-Law Advisor in Center for Professional Development.